embedly/embedly-docs/overview.rst

 Overview
 ========
-The Embedly Platform is the easiest way to embed media, display images and create the best user experience in an application or site.
+The Embedly Platform is the simplest way to create a better user experience in your application or site.
-We allow developers to make deep apps with related articles, trending content and recommendations for individual users.
+We allow developers to embed media, display images, and make deep apps with related articles, trending content and recommendations for individual users.

 We will give a brief summary of the different Products, Tutorials,